ASKnetCommunity/OER_documents_template/README.md

   ```
 **Note: Please use images with less file sizes, they should not go beyond 500 KB (= 0.5 MB).** :+1:

-## Participants
-Some random text.

-## Credits, References and Resources
-Links (e.g. to videos), references, etc.

 ## Additonal information for this template
 Find the related Wiki for this template [here](https://github.com/ASKnetCommunity/OER_documents_template/wiki) (this is how you embed links)